asimshankar/triangles/README.md

 ```

 # Android
 Requires the Android SDK to be installed.
-Easiest way is toq install [Android
+Easiest way is to install [Android
 Studio](https://developer.android.com/sdk/index.html).
 After that:
 ```
 # Connect the Android device via USB